UD#80 Gorgeous Classical Piece: Spanish Romance

 from Ukulele in the Dark with Guido Heistek

 My dad was around 30 years old when he started playing guitar.
 An adult beginner!
 One of the pieces that I remember him practicing is Spanish Romance, which is one of the best known classical guitar pieces in the world.
 I’d like to teach you a uke version today.
 The full piece has two sections: a minor section and a major section.
-I’ll teach you the first section today.
-If you’ve never heard it before have a listen here:
+I’ll teach you the minor section today.
+To learn the the major section please go to UD#83.

 You may have noticed that there are no notes on the 4th string in this piece, but plenty of notes on the 1st, 2nd and 3rd strings.
+These notes we can transfer onto the uke directly.
+The key is changed but it still sounds like Spanish Romance.
 Below, you will find the tablature for Spanish Romance on the UKULELE.
 Notice that the tablature for the first three strings is identical to the guitar version!
 Cool, eh?
 Here is the tablature:

 I made a very exciting discovery a few weeks ago!

 A student of mine was learning Spanish Romance on his uke.
 He was working from the classical guitar tab.
 He knew that he could play everything as it was written on the top three strings.
 While he was playing it I started thinking, “Gee, I sure am missing those root notes!”
 Suddenly an idea hit me.
 “What if we tune the G string on the uke (4th string) up to an A note?
 We will be able to use it to play the roots.
 Just like in the guitar version!”
 It worked really well.